xitu/gold-miner/TODO1/when-to-standardize-your-data.md

 These differences in the ranges of initial features causes trouble to many machine learning models.
 For example, for the models that are based on distance computation, if one of the features has a broad range of values, the distance will be governed by this particular feature.

-To illustrate this with an example : say we have a 2-dimensional data set with two features, Height in Meters and Weight in Pounds, that range respectively from [1 to 2] Meters and [10 to 200] Pounds.
+To illustrate this with an example: say we have a 2-dimensional data set with two features, Height in Meters and Weight in Pounds, that range respectively from [1 to 2] Meters and [10 to 200] Pounds.
 No matter what distance based model you perform on this data set, the Weight feature will dominate over the Height feature and will have more contribution to the distance computation, just because it has bigger values compared to the Height.
 So, to prevent this problem, transforming features to comparable scales using standardization is the solution.

-## How to standardize data ?
+## How to standardize data?

-> Z-score
+### Z-score

 Z-score is one of the most popular methods to standardize data, and can be done by subtracting the mean and dividing by the standard deviation for each value of each feature.